MikeMitterer/dart-sitegen/README.md

     Normal Markdown content here...

 As you can see, a line of tildes (`~`) is used to designate your YAML block.
-You can access/inject your values into your pages using [mustache template syntax][mustache].
+You can access/inject your values into your pages using [mustache template syntax](http://mustache.github.io/mustache.5.html).
 You can do this either inside your dedicated HTML/mustache templates:

     <ul>
       {{#tags}}